24,000 new jobs could be funded this Australia Day

 This Australia Day over 24,000 new jobs could be funded if every Australian made just one credit card purchase with an Aussie business.

-Making the conscious decision to buy from Australian companies means that money stays inside the country and that sales taxes go towards the Australian government and public funding.
+Making the conscious decision to buy from Australian companies means that money stays inside the country and that sales taxes go towards the Australian economy and public funding.

-This one purchase per Australian would also inject more than $2 billion into the Australian economy.
+This one purchase per Australian on Australia Day would inject more than $2 billion into the Australian economy.
 The GST alone from this figure could pay for 1,802 entry level nurses and 1,891 primary school teachers across the country.

 When Australians send their money offshore it’s bad for everyone.
-A large portion of people in Australia are employed by local businesses, and if customers do not support these businesses then many Australians lose their jobs.
+A large portion of the workforce in Australia are employed by local businesses.
+Without continued support from the Australian public, many businesses close and Australians lose their jobs.

 At the current rate of small business failure, roughly 4.8 million jobs could disappear in just three years.
-That’s more than the current population of Sydney.
+A figure that’s higher than the current population of Sydney.

 “Starting and growing a business is hard,” says Jane Lu, CEO of Showpo.
 “Getting finance was difficult.”